awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

    This command returns a list of services that entity members can access\.
 For each service, the command returns the date and time of an account member's last attempt and the entity path of the account\.
 It also returns the total number of services that are available to access and the number of services that were not accessed\.
 If you specified the optional `organizations-policy-id` parameter, then the services that are available to access are those that are allowed by the specified policy\.

-## Viewing Information for Organizations \(AWS API\)<a name="access_policies_access-advisor-viewing-orgs-api"></a>
+## Viewing information for Organizations \(AWS API\)<a name="access_policies_access-advisor-viewing-orgs-api"></a>

 You can use the AWS API to retrieve service last accessed information for your Organizations root, OU, account, or policy\.

 **To view Organizations service last accessed information \(AWS API\)**

 1. Use your Organizations master account credentials with the required IAM and Organizations permissions, and confirm that SCPs are enabled for your root\.
-For more information, see [Things to Know About Last Accessed Information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.
+For more information, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

 1. Generate a report\.
 The request must include the path of the Organizations entity \(root, OU, or account\) for which you want a report\.
 You can optionally include an `OrganizationsPolicyId` parameter to view a report for a specific policy\.
 The operation returns a `JobId` that you can then use in the `GetOrganizationsAccessReport` operation to monitor the `JobStatus` until the job is complete\.
    + [GenerateOrganizationsAccessReport](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GenerateOrganizationsAccessReport.html)